curious-jp/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 ### Background

-> Please delete this sentence and explain circumstances that led to this pull request being sent.
+> Please delete this sentence and explain the circumstances that led to this pull request being sent.

 ### Purpose